openhab/website/download/README.md

 <h2 class="big-title">openHAB 3 Distribution</h2>

-::: warning NOT READY FOR PRODUCTION
+::: warning PRELIMINARY VERSION
-The following openHAB 3.x downloads are provided for evaluation, testing and development only at this time.
+The following openHAB 3 downloads are provided for evaluation, testing and development only at this time.
-Please don't report end-user issues or expect support until further notice.
+The documentation is incomplete, has not been upgraded and may be obsolete.
+Please use the [community forum](https://community.openhab.org/) for any questions or support.
 :::

 <InstallInstructions />